-The importance of lead generation to your business is difficult to over-emphasize.
-Branding and mindshare are important, but in a lackluster economy, lead generation is king, and webinars are successful tactics in generating a consistent stream of leads.
+Branding and mindshare are important, but when it comes to ROI, lead generation is king, and webinars are successful tactics in generating a consistent stream of leads.

 Several solution-providers offer webinar platforms.
-MSP-C produces approximately five client webinars per month and we chose our webinar platform after vetting various solutions and selecting the features, functionality and price point that met our technology needs and budget.
+MSP-C produces over 75 webinars annually and we chose our webinar platform after vetting various solutions and selecting the features, functionality and price point that met our technology needs and budget.

-The most successful client webinars, defined as those that drive the greatest number of registrants, share three attributes.
+The most successful webinars, defined as those that drive the greatest number of registrants and engagement, share three attributes.
 They generally feature:

 - Respected subject matter experts (SMEs)

 Engaging content, be it delivered via hard copy magazine, digital, video, social or webinar, is the key.
-Your organization’s solutions and corresponding marketing messages almost certainly align with a “hot topic.”
-Or it may simply be a case of taking a new perspective on a mature concept to give your content some buzz.
-The point is, the topic of your webinar should address a challenge your customers or prospects are either currently facing or will soon face, while then offering a solution to those very challenges.
+The topic or topics you select for your webinars should align with your organization’s strategic direction and messaging that concurrently address challenges your customers or prospects are either currently facing or will soon face, while then offering a solution to those very challenges.

 Because your webinar speaker will articulate your topic of choice, choose him or her wisely.
 Customers and prospects will be wary of speakers whose titles and perceived agendas appear more focused on sales and marketing and less attuned to their business needs.

-You could include a manager from your sales and marketing team as a webinar speaker, but those individuals should be balanced with employees who are directly involved in the creation, development or management of your product solutions.
+Because of their speaking skills, you may decide to select a manager from your sales and marketing team as a webinar speaker, however those individuals should be balanced with employees who are directly involved in the creation and development of your product solutions.

 Other speakers to consider include well-known industry experts from outside your organization.
-Including this type of talent brings objectivity to your message and, depending on the personality, may help registrations (i.e., leads).
-However, if you do decide to bring in a third-party expert, be prepared to pay a fee for his or her inclusion in the presentation.
+Including this type of talent brings objectivity to your message and, depending on the personality, may help drive registrations (i.e., leads).
+However, if you do include a third-party expert, be prepared to pay a fee for his or her inclusion in the presentation.

-Another option is to have a customer who has successfully deployed your solution speak to their organization’s success.
+Another option is to have a customer who has successfully deployed your solution speak about how it’s adoption has contributed to their organization’s success.
 A peer-to-peer example generally resonates well with customers and prospects and provides objectivity and real-world examples to your audience.

 Prior to beginning your marketing campaign, you should have a registration goal.
-If you are falling short of your desired registration goal two to three weeks prior to the event, you may elect to send out an email to your targeted contact list.
-However, these emails should be prudent and moderated.
-You do not want to risk alienating customers and prospects by over-sending emails to your list.
+If you are falling short of your goal two to three weeks prior to the event, you may elect to send an email reminder to your targeted contact list.
+However, these email sends should be executed with restraint.
+You do not want to risk alienating customers and prospects by over-working your list.

-It’s been our experience that approximately 50 percent of those who register for a given webinar actually tune in for the event, while a varying percentage choose to download the webcast at a later date.
+It’s been our experience that between 30 and 50 percent of those who register for a given webinar actually tune in for the event, while a varying percentage choose to download the webcast at a later date.